-When is the Cures Act Final Rule taking effect?
+When did the Cures Act Final Rule take effect?

-What is Modernizing Medicine doing to comply with the Cures Act and the Cures Act Final Rule?
+What is ModMed doing to comply with the Cures Act and the Cures Act Final Rule?

-We have also reviewed our arrangements and practices for interoperability-related services to prepare them for compliance with the information blocking prohibition, to the extent applicable.
+We have also reviewed our interoperability-related services to ensure compliance with the regulatory requirements, to the extent applicable.

-What is Modernizing Medicine doing to identify additional opportunities for your practice to connect with the larger healthcare ecosystem?
+What is ModMed doing to identify additional opportunities for your practice to connect with the larger healthcare ecosystem?

 We recognize that ONC, CMS and other government agencies have prioritized interoperability and the ability of patients and providers to have more seamless access to health information.
-In pursuit of that stated goal, we continue to develop both our technology and our business processes to help you connect with other third-parties to support your provision of care to your patients and the efficient operation of your medical practice.
+In pursuit of that stated goal, we continue to develop our technology and business processes to help you connect with third parties to enhance your provision of care to your patients and the efficient operation of your medical practice.

-Since healthcare regulations are continually evolving, it’s vitally important for your practice to partner with an EHR solution that is committed to proactivity and compliance with any regulatory legislation, including the Cures Act.
+Since healthcare regulations are continually evolving, it’s vitally important for your practice to partner with an EHR solution that is committed to compliance with applicable legislation, including the Cures Act.